mkaufmann84/IMO25/README.md

 The system looks for the phrase "Found a correct solution in run" to identify successful solutions.

 ### Agent Behavior
-- Agents use Google's Gemini 2.5 Pro model
+- Agents can use Google's Gemini 2.5 Pro, OpenAI, or XAI models depending on the chosen script
 - Each agent follows a structured approach with multiple attempts
 - Solutions are verified for completeness and correctness
 - Agents can provide partial solutions if complete solutions aren't found